nis65/ansible-debian-router/roles/upv6if/README.md

 Therefore, I decided against dynamic renumbering on the debian router in favor of defining that renumbering is the responsibility of the ansible playbook.
-If I ever should lose "my" IPv6 subnet and get a new one, I'll have to adjust one single ansible variable and rerun the playbook.
+If I ever should lose "my" IPv6 subnet and get a new one, I'll have to adjust a few ansible variables and rerun the playbook.

 The last two tasks of the role actually check whether prefix delegation